IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/frequently-asked-questions-faq.md

 escaped as `\#` to be properly recognized.

-If your credentials are properly stored, then the environment variable `GRADLE_USER_HOME` may point to a folder other than `~/.gradle/`.
+If your credentials are properly stored, then the environment variable `GRADLE_USER_HOME` may point to a directory other than `~/.gradle/`.
 Check this environment variable and move your `gradle.properties` file to the correct location.
 You can check where it points to during the build when compiling with `--debug` and look in the logs for `Gradle user home:`